codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/call-child-pipelines.md

 ---
-title: "Calling a CD pipeline from a CI pipeline"
+title: "Call a CD pipeline from a CI pipeline"
-description: "Learn how to call children pipelines from a parent pipeline"
+description: "How to call child pipelines from a parent pipeline"
 group: example-catalog
 sub_group: ci-examples
 toc: true
 ---

 In Codefresh you can easily create nested pipelines by calling other pipelines from within an existing pipeline.
-This is easily accomplished with the [codefresh-run plugin](https://codefresh.io/steps/step/codefresh-run){:target="\_blank"} that allows you to launch another pipeline and optionally wait for its completion.
+The [codefresh-run plugin](https://codefresh.io/steps/step/codefresh-run){:target="\_blank"} allows you to launch another pipeline, and optionally wait for its completion.

 {% include image.html
 lightbox="true"